gymnast100/-web-scraping-challenge/README.md

 ### NASA Mars News
 •	Scraped the NASA Mars News Site and collect the latest News Title and Paragraph Text.
   JPL Mars Space Images - Featured Image
-•	Visited the url for JPL Featured Space Image here.
+•	Visited the url for JPL Featured Space Image.
 •	Used splinter to navigate the site and find the image url for the current Featured Mars Image

 ### Mars Weather
-•	Visited the Mars Weather twitter account here and scraped the latest Mars weather tweet from the page.
+•	Visited the Mars Weather twitter account and scraped the latest Mars weather tweet from the page.

 ### Mars Facts
-•	Visited the Mars Facts webpage here and used Pandas to scrape the table containing facts about the planet including           Diameter, Mass, etc.
+•	Visited the Mars Facts webpage and used Pandas to scrape the table containing facts about the planet including           Diameter, Mass, etc.
 •	Used Pandas to convert the data to a HTML table string.

 ### Mars Hemispheres
-•	Visited the USGS Astrogeology site here to obtain high resolution images for each of Mar's hemispheres.
+•	Visited the USGS Astrogeology site to obtain high resolution images for each of Mar's hemispheres.
 •	Saved both the image url string for the full resolution hemisphere image, and the Hemisphere title containing the hemisphere    name.
 Used a Python dictionary to store the data using the keys img_url and title.
 •	Appended the dictionary with the image url string and the hemisphere title to a list.
 This list will contain one dictionary   for each hemisphere.